 A week ago today I returned from my 12-day trip to Cyprus.
 I’m still busy processing all my photos, but I’ve picked a small preselection to use here in a first blog post about Cyprus.
 This is just a taster and brief overview of what I did on the island in terms of dark tourism.
 Over the coming weeks and months I’ll prepare more blog posts about specific places, and of course I will also have to substantially expand the current short stub chapter about Cyprus on my main website and add individual chapters about the various specific dark destinations within the country.
+[UPDATE March 2023: this has meanwhile been done, for both the Republic of Cyprus and North Cyprus; do go and take a look; the links to specific places in the text below are also updates.]
 For my book Atlas of Dark Destinations it is of course too late for such additions, unfortunately (but maybe if there’s ever to be a second edition I could slot a couple more places in).
 In the current version the only individual subchapter for Cyprus is about the so-called Green Line.

 This is the dividing border and UN-controlled buffer zone between the Republic of Cyprus, the independent state created in 1960 at the end of the British colonial era and now an EU member state, which takes up the southern two thirds of the island, and the “Turkish Republic of Northern Cyprus” (TRNC), created after the 1974 Turkish invasion and a self-declared independent state that is however not recognized by any other country save for Turkey, on which the TRNC heavily depends.
 The Greek Cypriots in the south consider the north to be an illegally occupied territory.